marchbox/form-error/proposal.md

 * Unable to customize the wording of built-in validation message
 * While the `pattern` attribute can be powerful, it’s tied to a single validity state (`ValidityState.patternMismatch`), hence it’s limited to a single validation message (either the built-in message or a custom message with `title` attribute) without JavaScript
 * No declarative way to add custom validation messages
-* A validation message is limited to pure text, but sometimes it can be helpful to have richer content like a link to details of the error message
 * Accessibility issues ==TODO: check the details==

 ## Goal

 * Provide a declarative way to add validation messages to HTML (both built-in and custom messages for built-in validity states)
 * Enable styling of a validation message with CSS
-* Provide a declarative way to add custom validity messages based on user inputs and allows richer content other than pure text
+* Support server side rendered error that also sets the associated form control to invalid state
-* Compliant with WCAG 2.3
+* Compliant with WCAG 2.2

 ## The `<error>` element